PaperStrike/Pjax/README.md

   });
 ```

-### `weakLoadURL(url, [overrideOptions])`
+### weakLoadURL

-This method behaves almost the same as `loadURL`, except that it won't use normal navigation on errors — it throws regardless of the error's type.
+This method behaves almost the same as `loadURL`, except that it throws regardless of the error's type.

 Useful when you need to handle all the errors on your own.